UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - ITEM:
 If an item with REROLL or ROTATE trigger is spawned, destroy it, and earn $3 (sticky)

+- ITEM: Green necklace (sticky)
+When rerolled, earn $1
+When Pulsed, lose $1

+- ITEM: Blue necklace (sticky)
+When Pulsed, earn $1
+When Rerolled, lose $1

 - New Mineral Class: